GENERAL INFORMATION: 503-823-4000

 D. Except for an executive session, the Council shall make available at least one place where the public entitled to attend the meeting can listen to the communication at the time it occurs by speakers or other devices.
 The place provided may be a place where no members of the Council are present.
 All other requirements of state law and City Code concerning the conduct of meetings by electronic communication shall be met.

 A. Notice and Filing of Documents.
-The City Auditor shall post on the City’s website and distribute electronically to interested persons, 24 hours before each meeting, a summary of matters to come before the Council at the next meeting.
+The City Auditor shall post on the City’s website and distribute electronically to interested persons, at least 24 hours before each meeting, a summary of matters to come before the Council at the next meeting.
 The summary shall be known as the Portland City Council Agenda.
-Documents for inclusion on the Agenda shall be filed in the Office of the City Auditor before 5:00 p.m. each Thursday preceding the Council meeting except when otherwise required due to the date of a legal holiday.
+Documents for inclusion on the Agenda shall be filed in the Office of the City Auditor before 12:00 p.m. each Tuesday of the week preceding the Council meeting except when otherwise required due to the date of a legal holiday.
 In this event, the Auditor shall give notice to all bureaus of the revised time for filing agenda items.

 B. The Order of Business on the Council Agenda.
 Items of Council business shall be heard in the following order: